sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/instruct/1000 - query-group-tips.md

 This Sensible Instruct method extracts individual facts in a document, such as the date of an invoice, the liability limit of an insurance policy, or the destination address of a shipping container delivery.

 Sensible recommends grouping queries together if they share [context](doc:query-group#notes).
-Queries share context when data exists in the same location or region of a document.
+Queries share context when data exists in the same location or region of a document, for example, on the same page.
+You can configure context using [Advanced prompt configuration](doc:prompt).

 For example, contact information can usually be found in the same location of a document: